How to Cut Angles on Table Saw [Beginner’s Guide]

 Mark the angle

 Using a measuring tape/ruler or drafting triangle to mark the angles with a pencil on the wood.
 Join the points with the straight and dark lines so it’s easily visible.
 Recheck the marked angle because you cannot adjust it once you begin cutting.
+Also check out how to cut a 60-Degree angle on table saw.

 Adjust the saw blade